- From: 22 september 2018

 Giacometti-Chadwick - FACING FEAR

 Museum de Fundatie is proud to present a new exhibition entitled Giacometti-Chadwick, Facing Fear, to run from 22 September 2018 to 6 January 2019.
 The sculptures of Alberto Giacometti (1901-1966) and Lynn Chadwick (1914-2003) are manifestations of the sense of fear and disillusionment that pervaded Europe during the Cold War period.
 Their work bids a final farewell to pre-war romanticism and aestheticism, and lands with both feet in the raw reality of the post-war world.
 While Giacometti reduced the human form to its bare essentials, Chadwick created powerful archetypal images of both people and animals.
-The exhibition will include more than 150 works.
+The exhibition includes more than 150 works.
 Never before has the work of Giacometti and Chadwick been so explicitly brought together.

 Alberto Giacometti, Tête de Diego au col roulé, 1951/52, bronze, 34 x 13.5 x 13 cm, Collection Fondation Marguerite et Aimé Maeght, Saint-Paul-de-Vence, France, photo: Claude Germain – Archives Fondation Maeght.